clambin/traefik-simple-auth/README.md

 * This results in the request being sent back to traefik-simple-auth, with the session cookie, so it passes and the request is sent to the final destination.

-Given the asynchronous nature of the handshake during the authentication, traefik-simple-auth needs to validate the request received from Google, to protect against cross-site request forgery (CSFR).
+Given the asynchronous nature of the handshake during the authentication, traefik-simple-auth needs to validate the request received from Google, to protect against cross-site request forgery (CSRF).
 The approach is as follows:

 * When the authCallback handler forwards the user to Google, it passes a random 'state', that it associates with the original request (i.e. the final destination)
 * When Google sends the request back to traefik-simple-auth, it passes the same 'state' with the request.